Nessi-datatool/nessi/docs/REPORTING.md

 ---

-Nessi provides comprehensive reporting capabilities through its flexible CLI-based report generation system.
-This document outlines the available report formats and how to use them.
+Nessi provides comprehensive reporting capabilities through its flexible CLI-only report generation system.
+This document outlines the available report formats and how to use them effectively without requiring any web interface.

 ## Supported Report Formats

-Nessi supports the following report formats:
+Nessi supports the following report formats through its CLI-only interface:

-1. **HTML Reports**: Static HTML files that can be viewed in any web browser
+1. **HTML Reports**: Interactive HTML files with rich visualizations that can be viewed in any web browser
-2. **PDF Reports**: Static reports suitable for sharing and archiving
+2. **PDF Reports**: Professional-quality PDF documents suitable for sharing with stakeholders and archiving
-3. **JSON Reports**: Machine-readable reports for integration with other systems
+3. **JSON Reports**: Machine-readable reports for integration with other systems and data pipelines
-4. **CSV Reports**: Tabular data exports for analysis in spreadsheet applications
+4. **CSV Reports**: Tabular data exports for analysis in spreadsheet applications and business intelligence tools

 ## Report Generation